xuyanshi/xuyanshi.github.io/_posts/2023/2023-09-11-xis-tight-control.md

 ![pic2](im-849203.jpeg)

+> This spring, a herd of cattle roamed the site of an unfinished luxury housing project in northeastern China.

 Economists say the steps will likely help somewhat, and [more stimulus could follow](https://www.wsj.com/finance/stocks/chinese-property-stocks-jump-amid-hopes-for-more-stimulus-b07e0353).
 But they still fall short of what many experts say is necessary to stabilize the economy fully.